Exploring Extended Scalar Sectors with Di-Higgs Signals: A Higgs EFT Perspective: Di-Higgs Production at the 100 TeV Collider

 where the Lorentz structures are

 and $F_{\triangle}$, $F_\Box$, and $G_\Box$ are the form factors for triangle and box diagrams which can be found in Ref.~\cite{Plehn:1996wb}.
-Correspondingly, the differential cross-section for dihiggs production is given by:
+Correspondingly, the differential cross-section for di-Higgs production is given by:

 where $S$ is the center-of-mass energy squared of the proton-proton system, $\hat{s}=(p_1+p_2)^2$, $\hat{t}=(p_1-p_3)^2$ and the parton luminosity function is defined as \bea {\mathcal{L}_{gg}}(y,\mu_F)=\int ^1_y \frac{dx}{x}f_{g/p}(x,\mu_F)f_{g/p}(\frac{y}{x},\mu_F), \eea with $f_{g/p}$ the gluon distribution function, and $\mu_F$ the factorization scale.
 As we have previously noted, the triangle diagram and box diagram interfere destructively and the smallest cross section is obtained when $g^{(1)}_{HHH}/v\approx -2.5\lambda_{SM}$ assuming no derivative interaction and no corrections to the quark-Higgs couplings.
-Due to this fact, the variation in the gluon fusion to dihiggs cross section about the SM value of $g^{(1)}_{HHH}=-\lambda_{SM}v$ is not symmetric.
+Due to this fact, the variation in the gluon fusion to di-Higgs cross section about the SM value of $g^{(1)}_{HHH}=-\lambda_{SM}v$ is not symmetric.
 When $g^{(1)}_{HHH}$ decreases, the total cross section decreases, till $g^{(1)}_{HHH}$ reaches $-2.5\lambda_{SM}$.
 Any further decrease in $g^{(1)}_{HHH}$ results in increasing of the cross section with respect to its minimum value at $g^{(1)}_{HHH}/v\approx -2.5\lambda_{SM}$ eventually surpassing the SM value for $g^{(1)}_{HHH}$ values lower than $-5\lambda_{SM}$.
 On the other hand as $g^{(1)}_{HHH}$ increases from zero, the total cross section increases.
 In our case, the situation is more complicated, we now have both an additional vertex and corrections to the quark Higgs couplings.
-Therefore, in Figure~\ref{fig:xsect} we show the cross section contours of the $pp \rightarrow hh$ process in the $(g^{(1)}_{HHH}/v, g^{(2)}_{HHH}v)$ plane with three different values of $c_{tH}$.